W1nson/stock_assistant/README.md

 ## To-Do
 - [x] setup LangChain to connect with OllamaAPI
 - [ ] study which API provides the best output (**Cleaner Data the Better Performance/Efficient**)
-- [ ] (Alec) Need to think about how to pick the useful data from the API?
+- [ ] (Alec) Find Better APIs!
+Need to think about how to pick the useful data from the API?
 Do we need to include title? descriptions? or just content?
+How much overlap or chunk should we use?
 - [ ] Do we need vectorDB(RAG) at all for the Question-Answering(QA)?
 How would that slow down our process? or How can we speed up the process using other approach?
+- [ ] Research in doing function calling in localllm

 ## Getting Started